boothresearch/puzzles/README.md

     ```

  1. **Never** make commits directly to the `master` branch.
 Always work on your own, experimental branch.
 We'll talk about why this is soon.

+I know this is a lot, but our main focus today is getting familiar with git.
+Please wave over an instructor as you experiment with these commands and ask questions; remember:

+> Questions are places in your mind where answers fit.
+If you haven’t asked the question, the answer has nowhere to go. — Clay Christensen